blinken/amz_sp_api/lib/listings-items-api-model/docs/ListingsApi.md

 api_instance = AmzSpApi::ListingsItemsApiModel::ListingsApi.new

-seller_id = "seller_id_example" # String | A selling partner identifier, such as a merchant account or vendor code.
+seller_id = 'seller_id_example' # String | A selling partner identifier, such as a merchant account or vendor code.

-sku = "sku_example" # String | A selling partner provided identifier for an Amazon listing.
+sku = 'sku_example' # String | A selling partner provided identifier for an Amazon listing.

-marketplace_ids = ["ATVPDKIKX0DER"] # Array<String> | A comma-delimited list of Amazon marketplace identifiers for the request.
+marketplace_ids = ['ATVPDKIKX0DER'] # Array<String> | A comma-delimited list of Amazon marketplace identifiers for the request.

 opts = {
-  issue_locale: "en_US" # String | A locale for localization of issues.
+  issue_locale: 'en_US' # String | A locale for localization of issues.
 When not provided, the default language code of the first marketplace is used.
 Examples: \"en_US\", \"fr_CA\", \"fr_FR\".
 Localized messages default to \"en_US\" when a localization is not available in the specified locale.
 }

 begin